Cart»

 Available in cartons of six

-The Freedom vineyard was established 1843 and survives to this day.
-The site was planted to vine by Lutheran forebears who were escaping persecution and war, just seven years after South Australia was colonised.
+Excellent Langtons Classification.
+The Freedom Block was established 1843, planted to vine by Lutheran settlers, Christian Auricht and his kin, early pioneers who were escaping persecution and war, just seven years after South Australia was colonised.
 They found freedom to work, worship and prosper in the Barossa.
-The Freedom is a small block of Shiraz planted by Christian Auricht and his family in 1843, which not only survives but thrives on the banks of the North Para River.
-These thick trunked, dry grown, low yielding, gap toothed old vines may be the oldest surviving Shiraz in Australia.
+The Freedom has not only survived but thrives to this day, it yields an extraordinary Shiraz wine.
+These thick trunked, dry grown, low yielding, gap toothed old vines on the banks of North Para River, may be the oldest surviving Shiraz in Australia.

 EACH